Horace M. Albright: Director of NPS

 On January 12, 1929, Albright succeeded Mather as the second director of the NPS and held the post until August 9, 1933.
 As the new director of the NPS, Albright advocated that the preservation of animals should still have ways in which to make interactions with the visitors possible.
 This view was opposed by many biologists such as George Melendez Wright at Yellowstone National Park, where this practice had animals such as bison being seen as more of a tourist attraction compared to the other wildlife at the park.
 Albright would continue to put visitor use over biological concerns when they came up as he saw the parks being more for the people rather than the animals both during his time as director and after.

 Albright was instrumental in transferring historical sites and military parks from the War Department to the Interior Department with the National Park Service.
 He did this by saying that the NPS had more administrative freedom than the War Department and that they were more accustomed to doing interpretation and educational work.
 This move broadened the agency's mission to include cultural and historical preservation alongside natural conservation.

 Along with adding historical military sites, Albright also helped create and develop a history program for the National Park Service.
-Starting with Verne.
-E. Chatelain, one of the achievements being the creation of the national historical park at Morristown.
+He appointed Verne E. Chatelain as the service's first Chief Historian, and one of their early achievements was establishing the National Historical Park at Morristown.
 Additionally, the first Branch of Research and Education was created under Albright to help collect data about the various wildlife and natural resources in order to develop facilities to educate visitors and expand the known knowledge of the park.
 In 1931, Albright decided to place a limit on overnight visitors to facilities located in the Giant Forest in Sequoia National Park which added preservation concerns alongside the tourism concerns.

 During his time as Director of the National Parks, Albright was instrumental in adding new national parks such as the Everglades, Great Smoky Mountains, and the Grand Tetons.
 When Albright was invited in 1930 to the Everglades to see the place that different groups of people wanted to either preserve or destroy, he decided at the end of the trip to put forth the concept of it becoming a national park although it would take a few years.